-Along with the above description of symptoms you can also see the following pictures for better understanding.
+Along with the above description, see the following pictures also for better understanding.

 Osler’s Nodes Treatment

-In short, if you see the signs of Osler Nodes (mentioned above) start the treatment process immediately before it is too late.
+In short, if you see the signs of Osler Nodes (mentioned above) start the treatment process immediately.
 If it is not treated well and on time, the consequences could be very bad.